 Budva

 Budva has been celebrated for its remarkable Riviera for decades!
-Not only are the beaches pristine and lapped by turquoise waters, holiday-goers are continually reminded of this destination’s antiquated past wherever they look.
-With mesmerising streets in the Old Town and monasteries rising over the symbolic Adriatic rooftop-slates, tourists unite in this glorious city for treasured holidays.
+Not only are the beaches pristine and lapped by turquoise waters, but holiday-goers are continually reminded of this destination’s antiquated past wherever they look.
+With mesmerising streets in the Old Town and monasteries rising over the symbolic Adriatic rooftop slats, tourists unite in this glorious city for treasured holidays.

 First stop, the beaches!
 Budva’s coastline stretches for over 20km, so you can meander out of the city’s medieval walls to enjoy your choice of seventeen beaches.
-By far the most popular of these beaches is Jaz – here you will find lots of water-based activities that extend over the 4km shore.
+The most popular of these beaches is Jaz – here you will find lots of water-based activities extending over the 4km shore.
 If you’re feeling a little more adventurous, a day trip to the charming island of Sveti Nikola is urged.
 Not only will you experience stunning scenery, which locals liken to Hawaii, but you’re likely to see deer and rabbits.
-If the heat and sand is all becoming a little too much for you and the family, make sure to visit Aquapark Budva.
+If the heat and sand are all becoming a little too much for you and the family, make sure to visit Aquapark Budva.
 This impressive facility not only has restaurants, shops and great views, but it also has a superb range of water-related activities.

 Cultural adventures in Budva